 in all that the Savior does and suffers each nature has its distinct functions unconfounded, while both are the functions of the one common Person, whose Divine personality gives them Divine virtue: some are Divine, some human; but all are Divine-human.
 These general truths were anciently summed up as follows: Christ is truly God, perfectly Man, unconfusedly in two Natures, indivisibly in one Person” (William Burt Pope, A Compendium of Christian Theology).

 A couple of related passages:

-“Your father Abraham leaped for joy that he should see My day, and he saw, and rejoiced.
-Then the Jews said to Him, You do not yet have fifty years, and have You seen Abraham?
-Jesus said to them, Truly, truly, I say to you, Before Abraham came to be, I AM!”
-(John 8:56-58)
+“Your father Abraham rejoiced to see my day: and he saw [it,] and was glad.
+Then said the Jews unto him, Thou art not yet fifty years old, and hast thou seen Abraham?
+Jesus said unto them, Verily, verily, I say unto you, Before Abraham was, I am” (John 8:56-58).